hiveot/hiveot.github.io/index.md

 With billions of IoT devices being used, and this number growing fast, the [WoT](https://www.w3.org/TR/?title=web%20of%20things) provides standards to support interoperability between IoT devices and its consumers.
 It addresses one of the biggest problems in IoT today.

-However, without sufficiently high guarantee of security, the work to ensure interoperability is inadequate for building practical applications.
+However, without sufficiently high guarantee of security, the work to ensure interoperability only address a part of the problem faced in building IoT applications.
-The current WoT architecture does allow for Things to act as a server and seems to be biased towards it.
-Implementing a secure server is difficult and requires constant vigilance and software updates to keep up.
+The concern is that the current WoT architecture allows for Things to act as a server and the given examples seem to be biased towards it.
+Implementing a secure server is difficult and requires constant vigilance and software updates to keep it secure.
 Having billions of servers potentially exposed to the internet is a security nightmare waiting to happen.
 Especially considering that most will never see an update after they are shipped.
 WoST aims to prevent this from becoming a problem.

 The primary objective of WoST is to improve security in WoT simply by not allowing Things to expose a server, except when its purpose is to be a server.
 It aims to be WoT compliant except where this objective would be compromised.